eng-aomar/python_refactoring/README.md

 # Refactoring code examples in python
-some codes examples about refactoring in python each file contains code smell problem descrption and solution without code implementation for the problem
+some examples about refactoring bad smells in python each file contains code smell problem descrption and solution without code implementation for the problem